-5.24.
+5.22.
 No archaeology relating to the early medieval or medieval periods has been recorded by the HER within the Site and no anomalies suggestive of activity of medieval date were recorded within either Site during the geophysical survey.

-5.25.
+5.23.
 Documentary sources indicate early settlement activity during the late Anglo-Saxon period, with a number of primary sources mentioning Meopham and a group of Saxon wooden buildings (MKE1447).
 The precise location of this earlier settlement is uncertain; although, the HER has georeferenced the record c.120m south of the Site within the grounds of the later established Meopham Court.

-5.26.
-Metal detectorists found an early medieval lead gaming piece within a field, c.815m from the Site's edge (MKE110610); and a medieval copper alloy mount, c.940m southeast from the Site's edge (MKE110609).
+5.24.
+Within the field directly to the east of the Site, metal detectorists have found an early medieval lead gaming piece, c.60m from the Site's edge (MKE110610); and a medieval copper alloy mount, c.180m from the Site's edge (MKE110609).

-5.27.
-The Grade I Listed Parish Church of St John the Baptist lies c.555m southeast of the Site (MKE1392).
+5.25.
+The Grade I Listed Parish Church of St John the Baptist lies c.200m south of the Site (MKE1392).
 The Church was built between 1320 and 1325 and rebuilt in 1326 following an earthquake.
 The church experienced a number of restorations during the 19th century.

-5.28.
+5.26.
 Within Hook Green are four Grade II Listed Buildings, Old Forge Cottage, Hook Green Farmhouse, Mulberry House and Waterditch (MKE13832, MKE27782, MKE27574 & MKE27576).
 These mostly date from the early 16th century except for Old Forge Cottage which dates to the mid-14th century.
-These are located between c.500m and c.690m north of the Site.
+These are located between c.510m and c.780m north of the Site.